C2SP/C2SP/age-plugin.md

 that they would use directly with an age library, and then also deploy it as a plugin binary.

+## Conventions used in this document

+The Base64 encoding used throughout is the standard Base 64 encoding specified in [RFC 4648][], Section 4, without padding characters.
+Encoders MUST generate canonical Base64 according to RFC 4648, Section 3.5, and decoders MUST reject non-canonical encodings.

 ## Mapping recipients and identities to plugin binaries

 age plugins are identified by an arbitrary case-insensitive string `NAME`.
 This